TerryJCZhang/BeyondMemorization/README.md

 Notes

-- Perturbations may require deterministic random seeds to be reproducible; check the script flags and set `--seed` where available.
+-- Perturbations may require configuration options; check the script flags where available.

 -------------------------------------------------------------------------------